The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

-The distribution of starspots on stellar surfaces can be recovered in some cases using the Doppler Imaging (DI) technique, as surface features induce perturbations in Doppler-broadened spectral line profiles \citep[e.g.,][]{Deutsch1958, VogtPenrod1983, Piskunov1990di, Berdyugina1998di}.
+The distribution of starspots on stellar surfaces can be recovered in some cases using the Doppler imaging (DI) technique, as surface features induce perturbations in Doppler-broadened spectral line profiles \citep[e.g.,][]{Deutsch1958, VogtPenrod1983, Piskunov1990di, Berdyugina1998di}.
 This method is reliant on stars being rapid rotators and starspots being relatively large.
 Such large active regions have been detected on young, rapidly-rotating solar-type stars \citep[e.g.,][]{Jeffers2007abdor,Jarvinen2008v889her,Jarvinen2018ekdra} as well as on evolved, rotationally synchronized binary components, such as RS CVn-type stars \citep[e.g.,][]{Vogt1999hr1099,Berdyugina1998iipeg,Berdyugina1999impeg,Strassmeier-09}.
-Time series of DI maps and photometric light-curves reveal stellar differential rotation and latitudinal activity belts \citep[e.g.,][]{Donati-CollierCameron1997abdor,Berdyugina-Henry2007hr1099} and longitudinal migration of active regions with respect to the stellar rotation and various activity cycles \citep[e.g.,][]{Berdyugina1998al,Olah2009,Jarvinen2005ekdra,Jarvinen2005abdor}.
+Time series of DI maps and photometric light-curves reveal stellar differential rotation and latitudinal activity belts \citep[e.g.,][]{Berdyugina-Henry2007hr1099, Donati-CollierCameron1997abdor, Vida2007}, longitudinal migration of active regions with respect to the stellar rotation and various activity cycles \citep[e.g.,][]{Berdyugina1998al,Jarvinen2005ekdra,Jarvinen2005abdor,Olah2009}, and meridional motions and poleward migration of active regions \citep{Kovari2007}.
 Such long-term starspot phenomena are important for monitoring transits of Earth-like planets around solar-type stars with orbital periods more than a hundred days or so.
 High spectral resolution is key for resolving spots and their substructure, e.g., a possible penumbra signature on a young solar analog EK Dra \citep{Jarvinen2018ekdra}.